thenicholasbarnett/CMS_2026PbPb/README.md

 <table>
 <tr>
 <td><img src="image/CMS_logo.png" alt="CMS logo" width="500"/></td>
-<td>This repository was started to be of use for the 2026 PbPb collisions at the Compact Muon Solenoid.
-Executables in this repository can be used to monitor jet trigger and offline object health, or otherwise help with run related activities and studies.
+<td>This repository is to be of use for the 2026 PbPb collisions at the Compact Muon Solenoid.
+Executables in this repository can be used to monitor jet trigger and offline object health, or for help with run related activities and studies.
 Any and all contents of this repository are welcome to be used by anyone for any reason.</td>
 </tr>
 </table>